toblum/ESPTeamsPresence/docs/buy.md

 You can package the parts in numerous ways and maybe you have the perfect case already lying around.
 If not, you can print a case if you have access to a 3D printer.

-The design can be found on thingyverse: https://www.thingiverse.com/thing:4296998 This is a [existing design](https://www.thingiverse.com/thing:4060603) from [Plankto](https://www.thingiverse.com/Plankto/about), I modified it to fit the neopixel ring and a ESP32.
+The design can be found on thingiverse: https://www.thingiverse.com/thing:4296998 This is a [existing design](https://www.thingiverse.com/thing:4060603) from [Plankto](https://www.thingiverse.com/Plankto/about), I modified it to fit the neopixel ring and a ESP32.

 ![Neopixel variants](https://github.com/toblum/ESPTeamsPresence/raw/master/docs/pics/case_printanimation.gif)